-You need to have a running Kubernetes cluster with corresponding credentials in
+You need a running Kubernetes cluster, with corresponding credentials in a kubeconfig file.

 kubectl get namespaces